termon/blade-starter-kit/resources/views/help/faq.md

 3. Run `php artisan migrate --seed`

 ### How do I customize the theme colors?
-The termon/ui components use Tailwind CSS.
+The ui components use Tailwind CSS.
 You can:
 1. Modify `tailwind.config.js` to extend the color palette
 2. Override component styles in your CSS
 3. Use Tailwind's built-in color utilities